ebanalyse/ebnerd-benchmark/README.md

 tensorflow-macos; sys_platform == 'darwin'
 ```

-# Data manipulation and enrichement
-We have created a small [notebook](https://github.com/ebanalyse/ebnerd-benchmark/blob/main/examples/00_quick_start/dataset_ebnerd.ipynb) demo showing how one can join histories and create binary labels.

 # Algorithms
 To get started quickly, we have implemented a couple of News Recommender Systems, specifically,
 [Neural Recommendation with Long- and Short-term User Representations](https://aclanthology.org/P19-1033/) (LSTUR),